Skip to main content

 In PoolParty you can manage user access and permissions easily after you consider the following aspects:

-• User Roles: they provide permissions on a granular level and are predefined.
+• User Roles: specific roles are linked with permissions on a granular level and are predefined.

-• User Groups: they provide access for users to projects, ontologies and custom schemes.
+• User Groups: groups define which user may access specific projects, ontologies and custom schemes.

 • By combining the roles and groups, you can define user permissions in an individual access model.
 See the example below.